pjakiela/ECON523/M5-TWFE.md

 ## Empirical Exercise

 The stata version of the empirical exercise is available [here](https://pjakiela.github.io/ECON523/exercises/E5-TWFE.html).

+The R version of the empirical exercise is available [here](https://pjakiela.github.io/ECON523/exercises/R5-TWFE.html).

+The Python version of the empirical exercise is available [here](https://pjakiela.github.io/ECON523/exercises/P5-TWFE.html).